Microsoft/azure-docs.cs-cz/articles/azure-monitor/app/status-monitor-v2-detailed-instructions.md

     Tato výzva se zobrazí, pokud Galerie prostředí PowerShell není důvěryhodná:

+    ```output
     Untrusted repository
     You are installing the modules from an untrusted repository.
-If you trust this repository, change its InstallationPolicy value by running the Set-PSRepository cmdlet.
-Are you sure you want to install the modules from 'PSGallery'?
+    If you trust this repository, change its InstallationPolicy value
+    by running the Set-PSRepository cmdlet.
+Are you sure you want to
+    install the modules from 'PSGallery'?
     [Y] Yes  [A] Yes to All  [N] No  [L] No to All  [S] Suspend  [?]
 Help (default is "N"):
+    ```

     Tuto změnu můžete potvrdit a auditovat všechny PSRepositories spuštěním `Get-PSRepository` příkazu.